SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/02-The-JavaScript-Language.md

 ## Interpreters

-The interpreter is a program for executing programs`.
+The interpreter is a program for executing programs.

 It **executes the commands** in the program one after another, as it can process not only a single command or a sequence of commands, but also **other language constructions.**